 What are Shin Splints?

-Shin splints (“medial tibial stress syndrome”) is pain in the tibia (shinbone), resulting from physical activity and too much stress on the connective tissues and shinbone.
-It is most common in basketball, soccer, and tennis players, as well as runners.1 Symptoms include “shooting pain” from the ankle to the knee.
+Shin splints can be painful stress injuries that are experienced by both athletes and non-athletes alike.
+There are many solutions available to help those who suffer, including chiropractic treatment.
+Shin splints (“medial tibial stress syndrome”) is pain in the tibia (shinbone), resulting from physical activity and the excessive amount of stress that has been put on the connective tissues and shinbone.
+It is most commonly experienced by those who partake in physical activities such as basketball, soccer, and tennis players, and runners, as well, are susceptible to shin splints.1 Symptoms include “shooting pain” from the ankle to the knee.
 The shinbone itself may feel sore.
-Most shin splints are minor, but they can, if left untreated, lead to a stress fracture.2
+Most shin splints are minor, but they can, if left untreated for too long, lead to a repetitive stress fracture.2

 Treatment and Prevention